 I have a bunch of meetings in New York to set up.
 I give Fancy Hands a list of them and they not only schedule it, but put it in my calendar, making sure to account for the right time zones.
 And when I meet the clients, they say, “Your assistant called to reconfirm the meeting.”

 The online meetings they go into our WebEx and schedule all the details.
 They call the client to let them know if I’m running late.

 I smile at these things.

-It’s $45 for 15 requests a month.
-I’m on the super duper plan of 50 requests for $130 a month, which is by request only, I’m told.
+It’s $50 for 15 requests a month.
+I’m on the premier plan of 50 requests for $150 a month.
 Either way, just one or two saves pays for itself.

 In the last 3 months, they’ve made 168 phone calls on my behalf, logging 536 minutes.
 That’s a couple days back of my life so I can do laundry and scout out the best wings in each city.

 No, wait — they have arranged for my laundry to be done on the road and made recommendations for the best wings, too.
 It’s all done for me.